OpenNebula/docs/source/installation_and_configuration/configuration_management/diff_formats.rst

 .. important::

-   When the value in addressed configuration file contains quotes, these must be also specified in the JSON value or within a path.
-This leads to double quotting of values, first quotes identify a JSON string, second (inner) escaped quotes are passed to the configuration file (e.g., ``"\"quoted string\"'``).
+   When the value in the addressed configuration file contains quotes, these must also be specified in the JSON value or within a path.
+This leads to double quoting of values; the first quotes identify a JSON string and the second (inner) escaped quotes are passed to the configuration file (e.g., ``"\"quoted string\"'``).
 This is usually seen in the ``oned.conf``-like configuration files.

 Examples
 --------